 I prefer not to have my template in binary form but user other methods to obtain the same result.
 As an example text base ".IDT" files can be revision controlled, examined in Notepad (text editor) and compared using common difference programs.
 The ".IDT" programs can be imported with the TableImportFromIdt command.

-It would be a good idea to place to define or create any "complete" feature your MSI might use (use the "Feature" command) as soon as possible after this command.
+If you are not using the "preferred MSI framework" then it would be a good idea to place to define or create any "complete" feature your MSI might use (use the "Feature" command) as soon as possible after this command.

 |EXAMPLE - Create a EMPTY Database|